 Now here is where things start to get crazy.

-With their ‘Overdub’ feature you can turn text back into audio.
+With their ‘Overdub’ feature you can turn the text back into audio.
 Type what you wanted to say, their AI adds it to the mix and does the rest.

 Their licensing terms are pretty neat too.
 Unless you are plainly reselling without adding value, that’s banned.
 Everything else is probably fair game.